Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: The Proposed MCTS Framework

 Like general MCTS algorithms, our framework also consists of five major parts: \emph{Selection}, \emph{Expansion}, \emph{Simulation}, \emph{Backpropagation} and \emph{Decision}.
 However, some significant modifications have been made to cater to the unique characteristics of QCT.

-The Monte Carlo search tree for QCT, which is initialised immediately after the algorithm starts, stores all states having been explored during the transformation process.
-As stated in the previous section, an edge $\left(\astate', \astate \right)$ connecting node $\astate'$ and its child $\astate$ indicates that a SWAP is applied to convert $\astate'$ to $\astate$.
+The Monte Carlo search tree for QCT, which is initialised immediately after the algorithm starts, stores all states having been explored during the transformation process. \blue{In practical implementation, it is not necessary to store the full physical and logical circuits in a state; instead, only the incremental information, i.e., the gates added to and removed from, respectively, the physical and logical circuits of its parent state, are stored.
+When necessary, the circuits of a state can be restored from the incremental information in itself and its ancestor states.} As stated in the previous section, an edge $\left(\astate', \astate \right)$ connecting node $\astate'$ and its child $\astate$ indicates that a SWAP is applied to convert $\astate'$ to $\astate$.
 With the aim to minimise the number of inserted gates, we define an immediate, short-term \emph{reward} for each edge and a long-term \emph{value} for each node of the search tree as follows.

-\textbf{The short-term reward} $\rew{\astate', \astate}$ is the reward collected from the father node $\astate'$ to the child $\astate$, in terms of the number of gates executed by the newly inserted SWAP when this transition is made:
+\textbf{The short-term reward} $\rew{\astate', \astate}$ is the reward collected from the parent node $\astate'$ to the child $\astate$, in terms of the number of gates executed by the newly inserted SWAP when this transition is made:

 \textbf{The long-term value} $\vals$.
-To determine the value of a state $\astate$, the following two factors are taken into account: (i) the number of inserted SWAPs when transformation of the remaining logical circuit is simulated at $\astate$.
-For efficiency, the simulation is performed on, instead of $LC(\astate)$ itself, a fixed-sized sub-circuit of $LC(\astate)$.
+To determine the value of a state $\astate$, the following two factors are taken into account: (i) the (inverse of the) number of inserted SWAPs when transformation of the remaining logical circuit is simulated at $\astate$.
+For efficiency, the simulation is performed on, instead of $LC(\astate)$ itself, a fixed-size sub-circuit of $LC(\astate)$.
 It is expected that the larger the sub-circuit is for simulation, the better simulated value will be obtained. (ii) the (simulated) value of its best child node and the reward to it collected from $\astate$.
 To be specific,